How to Choose a Headless CMS in 2026: A Straight-Talk Guide

 Payload is the newer entrant making waves in the TypeScript/Next.js community.
 It provides a solid foundation, with maximum customization flexbility and demands 0 licensing fees.
 Community and plugin ecosystem is growing fast, given other alternatives are heavily paywalled.

-It requires upfront development/setup costs to adjust to your team needs, but when set up right, it can serve you well for anything from regular marketing website needs (with ability to scale when needed), to sophisticated inter-conntected content systems and e-commerce.
+It requires upfront development/setup costs to adjust to your team's needs, but when set up right, it can serve you well for anything from regular marketing website needs (with ability to scale when needed), to sophisticated interconnected content systems and e-commerce.

-If you have experienced developers who love Next.js and need unlimited customization, Payload offers the highest potential for building the Ideal CMS tailored to your specific needs.
 There's no ceiling imposed by the platform.
-Whatever you can build in Next.js, you can build with Payload as your content layer.
+Whatever you can build in Next.js, you can build with Payload CMS as your content layer.

 Crucially, Payload uses the MIT license—no open-source restrictions that create awkward conversations about commercial use or require license purchases at scale.
 You own your implementation completely.